 Self-care is the practice of intentional actions that preserve your physical and mental health.
 While we all naturally do things that make us happy, self-care is the act of bringing intention to those things and doing them with the purpose of making yourself feel cared for and better.
-In unprecedented times of stress, such as the one we’re going through globally or times in your personal life where you are stressed, it is so important to take time away from everything and preserve your mental and physical health.
+In unprecedented times of stress, it is so important to take time away from everything and preserve your mental and physical health.
 In taking care of yourself and putting yourself first, even if it’s only a short period, you end up having more fruitful relationships and are able to improve your overall well being.

-In light of these times and in light of the benefits of taking care of yourself, we’ve put together a self-care ritual that can help you find calm and relax before you start your week or even as you finish it.
+In light of the benefits of taking care of yourself, we’ve put together a self-care ritual that can help you find calm and unwind on a Sunday evening before you start your week.

 Create an atmosphere.